 - Investing over $2.2 billion alone on the 11,000 Volt electricity network

-Managing Public Consultation across Hundreds Projects and across Multiple Teams
+Managing Public Consultation across Hundreds of Projects and across Multiple Teams

 Ausgrid has been using Darzin to manage the stakeholder interactions for over 150 capital works projects across NSW.
 The engagement activities range from distribution of construction notifications & project newsletters, meetings, doorknocks, emails, phone calls, 1800 hotline to community information displays, etc.